rodmgwgu/openedx-authz/docs/decisions/0001-purpose-of-this-repo.rst

 - Architectural Decision Records (ADRs) that document the evolution of the authorization model.
 - Design documents for scopes, policies, and integration approaches.
 - Implementation of the new authorization framework which will eventually replace the legacy authorization system.
+- Utilities which will be imported by other services in the Open edX ecosystem to leverage the new authorization capabilities.
 - Migration strategies for replacing legacy RBAC models with this new system.

 Consequences